sveltejs/eslint-plugin-svelte3/README.md

 };
 ```

 Note that there are some limitations to these type-aware rules currently.
-Specifically, checks for `no-unsafe-member-access` / `no-unsafe-call` will report false positives for reactive assignments and store subscriptions:
+Specifically, checks in the context of reactive assignments and store subscriptions will report false positives or false negatives, depending on the rule.
+For reactive assignments, you can work around this by explicitely typing the reactive assignment.
+An example with the `no-unsafe-member-access` rule:

 ```svelte
 <script lang="ts">